William Byrd: Life

-Early life

 Birth and background

-Richard Byrd of Ingatestone, Essex, was the grandfather of Thomas Byrd, who probably moved to London in the 15th century.
+Richard Byrd of Ingatestone, Essex, the paternal grandfather of Thomas Byrd, probably moved to London in the 15th century.
 Thereafter succeeding generations of the Byrd family are described as gentlemen.

 William Byrd was probably born in London, the third surviving son of Thomas Byrd and his wife, Margery.
 No record of his birth has survived, and the year of his birth is not known for certain, but a document dated 2 October 1598, and written by William Byrd, states that he is "58 yeares or ther abouts", making the year he was born to be 1539 or 1540.
 Byrd's will of November 1622 provides a later date for his birth, as in it Byrd states that he was then in the "80th year of mine age".
 The historian Kerry McCarthy has suggested that discrepancy over these dates may have been due to the will not being kept up to date over a period of several years.

 Byrd was born into a musical and relatively wealthy family.
 He had two older brothers, Symond and John, who became London merchants and active members of their respective livery companies.
-One of his four sisters, Barbara was married to a maker of musical instruments who kept a shop; his three other sisters, Martha, Mary and Alice, were likely also married to merchants.
+One of his four sisters, Barbara, was married to a maker of musical instruments who kept a shop; his three other sisters, Martha, Mary and Alice, were probably also married to merchants.

-Youth
+Youth and early career

 Details of Byrd's childhood are speculative.
 There is no documentary evidence concerning Byrd's education or early musical training.
 His two brothers were choristers at St. Paul's Cathedral, and Byrd may have been a chorister there as well, although it is possible that he was a chorister with the Chapel Royal.
 According to Anthony Wood, Byrd was "bred up to musick under Tho.
 Tallis", and a reference in the Cantiones sacrae, published by Byrd and Thomas Tallis in 1575, tends to confirm that Byrd was a pupil of Tallis in the Chapel Royal.
-If he was—and conclusive evidence has emerged to verify it—it seems likely that once Byrd's voice broke, the boy stayed on at the Chapel Royal as Tallis's assistant.
+If he was—and conclusive evidence has not emerged to verify it—it seems likely that once Byrd's voice broke, the boy stayed on at the Chapel Royal as Tallis's assistant.

-Early career

 Byrd produced student compositions, including Sermone Blando for consort, and a "Miserere".
 Church music for the Catholic rite reintroduced by Mary would have been composed before her death in 1558, which occurred when Byrd was eighteen.
 His early compositions suggest he was taught polyphony when a student.